Marcos-Iorio/Marcos-Iorio/README.md

 I'm a Front-end developer working in Motorola.

-My Stack right now is: Javascript, Tailwind, Sass, Next, React.
+My Stack right now is: Typescript, Tailwind, Sass, Next, React.

 I'm eager to learn new technologies such as Go, C#, Python, RoR.